Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: "Let It Go" from Frozen.

-Operational Insight: Modern Disney and Pixar often create content that spans age groups, impacting parents, children, and animation enthusiasts alike.
-This is a safe and high-recognition question.
+Operational Insight: Modern Disney and Pixar productions often appeal across age groups, influencing parents, children, and animation fans alike.
+This is a safe and widely recognised question.

 10. Social Media Philanthropy: What 2014 viral challenge involved people dumping ice water on themselves for charity?